AdePhil/youbox/README.md

 - Nprogress used as a loading indicator.
 - React router for navigation.
 - Cloudinary used as the video upload service.

+### Video Upload

+To upload videos, go to the profile page by clicking on the plus icon in the header, or the profile icon in the header and navigating to the add video tab.
+To see uploaded videos navigate to the videos tab on the same profile page.

 ### Testing Locally